gaucho1978/BACCAble/docs/architecture/MENU_UX.md

 Unrelated or ignored malformed frames still follow the existing filtering rules and may ultimately produce a timeout.
 No new ECU requests or retry rules are added.

+### Feedback and inactivity

+Simple toggle/save confirmations last 750 ms; warnings marked `!` last 1800 ms.
+Other request notices retain 1200 ms. Navigation dismisses notices immediately;
+vehicle confirmation rules are unchanged.
+Diagnostic progress remains driven by the diagnostic state, not a cosmetic timer.

+Idle navigation and information screens close after 30 seconds.
+Settings and editors allow 60 seconds and save before closing.
+Favorites and reading screens stay open for continuous monitoring.
+Active fault reading/clearing postpones closure.
+A save failure keeps the menu open and requires deliberate input to retry; it does not repeatedly attempt automatic writes.
+Existing record storage skips writing unchanged payloads.

+Closing retries the blank screen if UART is busy.
+Reopening cancels that pending clear so it cannot erase the new menu.
+This uses the existing dashboard handover;
+physical radio/display behavior still needs vehicle validation.